"I AM" Activity: Relocation to Santa Fe and Edna Ballard's death

 In March 1942, Edna Ballard moved the western branch of the Saint Germain Press and her residence to Santa Fe, where she recorded live before an audience thousands more dictations she said were from the Ascended Masters.

 Despite the ultimate dismissal of the court cases, it was not until 1954 that the organization's right to use the mail was restored.
 The Internal Revenue Service revoked their tax-exempt status in 1941, stating it did not recognize the movement as "a religion".
 A court ruling in 1957 overturned the ruling of the IRS and re-established the group's tax-exempt status.

-Edna Ballard's death following "a brief illness" was reported as having occurred in her Chicago home on February 10, 1971.
+Following a brief illness, Edna Ballard died in her Chicago home on February 10, 1971.
+A memorial was held several days later at the "I AM" Sanctuary in Mount Shasta, California.
+Her death was not widely publicized until June, reportedly because "the movement does not believe in death".

 Recent history and present day

 As of 2007, Saint Germain Foundation maintains a reading room in Mount Shasta, California, and its headquarters in Schaumburg, Illinois.
 Several annual conclaves are held at their 12-story "I AM Temple" at 176 West Washington Street in downtown Chicago.
-Among the hundreds attending, there are usually dozens of "I AM" students from other nations.
-Classes and conclaves are regularly held in approximately 300 locations in America, Europe, Latin America, Australia, and Africa.
-The Saint Germain Press, a subsidiary of the Saint Germain Foundation, publishes the historical books and related artwork and audio recordings of the Ballards' teachings, and a monthly magazine available by subscription, titled "The Voice of the 'I AM'".
-It has been estimated that the Saint Germain Press has printed and put into circulation over one million books.
+The Saint Germain Press, a subsidiary of the Saint Germain Foundation, estimates they printed and put into circulation over one million books.

-The Saint Germain Foundation presents the "I AM" COME!
-Pageant every August at Mount Shasta, and has done so each year since 1950.
-Their website states that the performance is open to the public at no cost, and describes the pageant as a portrayal of "the life of Beloved Jesus, focusing on His Miracles of Truth and Healing, and the example of the Ascension which He left to the world."
+The Saint Germain Foundation presents an annual pageant every August at Mount Shasta since 1950, a tradition only interrupted by the COVID pandemic.